jermp/kmeans/README.md

 A small, header-only, parallel implementation of kmeans clustering for arbitrary-long byte vectors.

-The code is inspired by the [dkm](https://github.com/genbattle/dkm) library.
+The code is inspired by the [dkm](https://github.com/genbattle/dkm) library, but then modified to use `std::thread` (rather than OpenMP) with a thread pool.

 Compiling the code